AI Integration Guide

 | EVM | Ethereum StakeWise, Monad, Pharos | Sign the unsigned transaction with an EVM signer.
 Prepare commonly uses signature parts such as r, s, and v; verify exact DTOs in OpenAPI. |

-| Cosmos | Cosmos Hub and similar Cosmos SDK integrations | Sign with a Cosmos SDK-compatible signer, wallet, custodian, or MPC flow. |
+| Cosmos | Cosmos Hub and Celestia (Cosmos SDK) | Sign with a Cosmos SDK-compatible signer, wallet, custodian, or MPC flow.
+Celestia uses the same DTOs as Cosmos Hub on the /api/v1/celestia/native base path. |

 | Solana | Solana native staking | Sign the crafted Solana transaction payload with @solana/web3.js, wallet adapter, custodian, MPC, or hardware signer. |